crashtestbrandt/AIDD/GATES.md

   * `prompts/`, `prompt_registry/` (your AI prompt/policy assets)
 * **Requires Story/Task refs** in the PR title or body (e.g., `#123`, `STORY-42`, `TASK-7`, `GH-99`).
 * **Requires ADR refs** (e.g., `ADR-001`) when architectural areas changed.
-* **Comments a friendly summary** on every run so Copilot/Codex can pick up the pattern and auto-fill next time.
+* **Comments a friendly summary** on every run so Copilot/Codex can pick up the pattern and auto-fill next time (and so humans have one-glance guidance).
 * **Easy to tune**: edit the regexes at the top of the workflow’s `env:` block.

 ---